 No, this is one of the craziest creative days we’ve ever witnessed.
 Let’s get right to the coolest part … those floats.
 If you’re picturing pretty girls waving from a static American-style float in the Rose Bowl Parade, that ain’t what this is about.

-The most recent Brabantsedag in 2019 involved 2,000 actors including people from outside Heeze in the larger Brabant Provence, and another 2,000 who act as crews, artists and makeup artists.
-For 2022, the 16 floats will each be based on the work of a Dutch artist including some of the most – how can we put this – allegorical, and, well, bizarre including Jheronimus Bosch and Pieter Brueghel.
+The most recent Brabantsedag in 2022 involved 2,000 actors including people from outside Heeze in the larger Brabant Provence, and another 2,000 who act as crews, artists and makeup artists.
+This event – the first post-pandemic Brabantsedag – had floats based on the work of a Dutch artist including some of the most – how can we put this – allegorical, and, well, bizarre including Jheronimus Bosch and Pieter Brueghel.

 What sets this event apart is the sophistication of the design: Brabantsedag doesn’t stop with merely designing a float, though mechanically, they’re huge, complicated and clever in ways only the Dutch can dream up.
 Think fire-breathing dragons and lots of moving elements.

 In addition to the basic engineering, each float had a full production that required theatrics and a bit of choreography, mechanical design, costume design and theatrical makeup … attention to detail down to the actors wired up with mini-mics.

 Now, a word of warning … this is not the Festival of Fantasy parade at Disney World.

 Brabant’s, ah, interesting history

-The 2018 theme was “From Ravenstein to Roosendaal,” alluding to the west-to-east boundaries of Brabant, which has gone back and forth between Belgium and the Netherlands over the centuries.
+The 2018 theme at our first Brabantsedag was “From Ravenstein to Roosendaal,” alluding to the west-to-east boundaries of Brabant, which has gone back and forth between Belgium and the Netherlands over the centuries.